 Competitive application process: The application will be limited to four pages including:

-- Applicant’s name, affiliation, position (M.S. or Ph.D. student), email address and mentor’s name, position and email address.
+- Applicant’s name, affiliation, position (M.S. or Ph.D. student or equivalent), email address and mentor’s name, position and email address.

 - Personal statement: why are you interested in hosting an NBD event aimed at disability biomechanics?